 Students seeking the MHI degree have the option of adding nine credits to their program to earn the health information security certificate, which allows them a wider base of knowledge related to information security in the healthcare setting.

-Those interested in the MHI degree might be doctors, nurses, technologists, and other healthcare professionals who wish to concentrate on the use of health informatics in relation to patient care and management strategies.
-Career opportunities for those with an MHI degree are varied in scope and may include application specialists, database managers, medical information officers, data quality managers, analysts, and consultants, among others.
+Those interested in the MHI degree might be doctors, nurses, technologists, and other healthcare professionals who wish to concentrate on using health informatics in relation to patient care and management strategies.
+Career opportunities for those with an MHI degree vary in scope and may include application specialists, database managers, medical information officers, data quality managers, analysts, and consultants, among others.

 What to Expect from the University of Cincinnati Online Master of Health Informatics

 Admission Requirements: Applicants to the MHI program must hold a bachelor’s degree with a minimum GPA of 3.0.
 Admissions materials include an online application, unofficial transcripts, a letter of intent, two letters of recommendation, a resume or CV, and an application fee.
 No work experience or GMAT is required.
 International applicants must submit proof of English language proficiency and may be required to have transcripts evaluated by an approved agency.

 Study Plan: Students in the online MHI through UC take two to three courses per 15-week term.
 Courses last 7.5 weeks each.
 The program can be completed in two years.
 Students can also add nine credits for the health information security certificate.
 Start dates are offered in the fall, spring, and summer.